kiegroup/jbpm-work-items/long-running-rest-workitem/README.md

   - cancelMethod
   - cancelHeaders
   - cancelTimeout (time to wait for a graceful cancel)
-  - ignoreCancelSignals (task run also when cancel has been requested)
+  - ignoreCancelSignals (remote task is invoked also when cancel has been requested, useful for sending the final result of the process)
 - successEvalTemplate* (boolean condition to determine task completion status)
 - noCallback (task result is send as invocation response, default: false)
 - taskTimeout* (time to wait for remote result before triggering cancel)